 Separating passwords and tokens

 API tokens are a big step forward in bringing the Enom development environment in line with modern expectations.
-The tokens insulate your enom.com credentials from your API credentials which yields several benefits to our developers.
+The tokens insulate your enom.com credentials from your API credentials which yield several benefits to our developers.
 From a security standpoint, this is the preferred state of affairs, because it allows multiple users to work with the API without needing to share out the password for the entire account.
 No matter how large or small your team is, you can issue an individual token to each developer, or revoke the token if they no longer require it.

 Additionally, by separating the two sets of credentials, you can rest assured that any API connections you develop on the platform will remain up and running, even if you change your password at enom.com.
 Simply replace any instance of your password with the token and the API calls will work as usual.
 As we continue rolling out new features, API tokens will ensure that each change to the platform leads to minimal disruption on your end.